-() Disclosure of dues
+(\) Disclosure of dues to micro enterprises and small enterprises

-The Ministry of Micro, Small and Medium Enterprises has issue an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filing of the Memorandum in accordance with the 'Micro, Small and Medium Enterprises Development Act, 2006' ('the MSME Act').
-Accordingly, the disclosure in respect of amounts payable to such enterprises as at 31 March 2019 has been made in the financial statements based on the information received and available with the Company.
+The Ministry of Micro, Small and Medium Enterprises has issue an office memorandum dated 26 August 2008 which recommends that the Micro and Small Enterprises should mention in their correspondence with its customers the Entrepreneurs Memorandum Number as allocated after filling of the Memorandum in accordance with the 'Micro, Small and Medium Enterprises Development Act, 2006' ('the MSME Act').
+Accordingly, the disclosure in respect of amounts payable to such enterprises as at 31 March 2021 has been made in the financial statements based on the information received and available with the Company.
 The Company has not received any claim for interest from any supplier as at the balance sheet date.
 The disclosures as required under Section 22 of MSMED Act, 2006 under the Chapter on Delayed Payments to Micro, Small and Medium Enterprises is as follows:

-Particulars 31 March 2020 31 March 2019 i) the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year; 9.48 0.71 ii) the amount of interest paid by the buyer in terms of section 16, along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; Nil Nil iii) the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act; Nil iv) the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil v) the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23.
-Nil
+Particulars 31 March 2021 (₹) 31 March 2020 (₹) i) the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year; 5.00 9.48 ii) the amount of interest paid by the buyer in terms of section 16, along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; Nil Nil iii) the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this Act; Nil Nil iv) the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil V) the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23.
+Nil Nii